ShellyCoder/codingLncRNA/README.md

 # codLncScape provides a self-enriching framework for systematic collection and exploration of coding lncRNAs

+We are delighted to announce that our paper has been published in ***Advanced Science***.
+We encourage researchers to utilize and cite our work to further the study of coding lncRNAs.
+For reference, please use the following link: [https://doi.org/10.1002/advs.202400009](https://doi.org/10.1002/advs.202400009).

+This research was collaboratively conducted by Tianyuan Liu, Huiyuan Qiao, Zixu Wang et al.

 `codingLncRNA` is a utility package available both in R and Python, designed to facilitate easy management and retrieval of lncRNAs which code peptides, including RNA sequences, peptide sequences, and ORF sequences.
 In addition, this `Scripts` directory is an integral part of the codLncScape dedicated to the bioinformatics analysis of coding lncRNAs.

 - [R Package Usage](#r-package-usage)